Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Fede Álvarez’s 2024 Alien: Romulus

-I’ll have to write a full blog post (as its basically my home turf), but Alien: Romulus was not only pretty awesome but also did justice to the franchise’s roots.
-The references—UIs, typography, sounds, dialogues, other things I don’t want to spoil—were almost overwhelming at times, but never annoying even for me who knows the original trilogy’s every scene & dialogue & screenplay by heart (let’s not talk about Resurrection).
-Also, strong P&P RPG vibes!
+I’ll have to write a full-length review (as the Alien franchise is basically my home turf), yet I feel I should wait unit I’ve watched the movie at least twice.
+But, up front, Alien: Romulus is not only pretty awesome but also does justice to the franchise’s roots.
+The references—UIs, typography, sounds, dialogues, other things I don’t want to spoil—are almost overwhelming at times, but never annoying even for me who knows the original trilogy’s every scene & dialogue & filming & effects history by heart.
+(Yes, trilogy—let’s not talk about Resurrection, please.)
+Also, strong pen-&-paper RPG vibes!

 AUG 13, 2024, Metropol Theater